optimaxdev/jest-tcm-reporter/README.md

 [![Build Status](https://travis-ci.org/optimaxdev/jest-tcm-reporter.svg?branch=master)](https://travis-ci.org/optimaxdev/jest-tcm-reporter)
 # jest-tcm-reporter

-This package sends reports to the JTM
+This package sends reports to the Kanoah Tests - Test Management for Jira

+It works only with reports from `jest`

 ## Installation